2 California death row inmates found dead; suicide suspected

 SACRAMENTO, Calif.
-(AP) — Two condemned multiple murderers, including a convicted serial killer, apparently committed suicide within hours of each other on the nation’s largest death row, according to California officials on Monday.
+(AP) — Two condemned multiple murderers, including a serial killer, apparently committed suicide within hours of each other on the nation’s largest death row, California officials said Monday.

-Corrections officials found Andrew Urdiales, 54, unresponsive during a security check at San Quentin State Prison late Friday, and he was pronounced dead early Saturday, according to a statement.
+Corrections officials said they found Andrew Urdiales, 54, unresponsive during a security check at San Quentin State Prison late Friday.

 He was sentenced to death on Oct.
-5 by an Orange County jury for killing five women in California, and previously faced the death penalty for three murders in Illinois.
+5 by an Orange County judge for killing five women in California, and previously faced the death penalty for three murders in Illinois.

-The California victims were Robbin Brandley, 23, who was attacked as she walked to her car following a concert on Jan.
-18, 1986, at Saddleback College in Mission Viejo; Maryann Wells, 31, on Sept.
-25, 1988, in San Diego; Julie McGhee, 29, on July 17, 1988, in Cathedral City; Tammie Erwin, 20, on April 16, 1989, in Palm Springs; and Denise Maney, 32, on March 11, 1995, in Palm Springs.
+The California victims were Robbin Brandley, 23, in January 1986 in Mission Viejo; Maryann Wells, 31, in September 1988 in San Diego; Julie McGhee, 29, in July 1988 in Cathedral City; Tammie Erwin, 20, in April 1989 in Palm Springs; and Denise Maney, 32, in March 1995 in Palm Springs.
 The murders occurred while he was stationed at various U.S. Marine Corps facilities in Southern California.

 Most Read Nation & World Stories